- Print this page

 Dairy processors must implement a documented cleaning schedule that identifies:

-• chemical usage (eg. strength, contact times, temperature).
+- chemical usage (for example, strength, contact times, temperature).

 All fixtures, fittings and equipment must be adequate for the production of safe and suitable food, and fit for their intended use.

-Routine internal cleaning and sanitation inspections must be undertaken, and records maintained for corrective action taken on any identified issues.
+Routine internal cleaning and sanitation inspections must be undertaken, and records must be maintained for corrective action taken on any identified issues.

-Cleaning chemicals must be suitable for contact with food and used in accordance with the manufacturer’s instructions.
+Cleaning chemicals and sanitisers must be suitable for contact with food and used in accordance with the manufacturer’s instructions.

-Dairy processing businesses need to maintain a food safety program.
+Dairy processing businesses must maintain a food safety program.

 This is a tailored operating plan for the business which identifies hazards to food safety and how the business will manage them.